Two men, both pioneers, innovators and pilots, are the driving force behind Solar Impulse.

 Solar Impulse Partners have in common a pioneering spirit, a long-term vision and a desire to explore new horizons.
 They share the basic values of the project: exploration, technological innovation, competence, entrepreneurial expertise, passion, teamwork, dream and emotion.

-Like Solar Impulse’s initiators, they are keen to use these values to promote renewable energies and the technologies needed for protecting the environment.
+Like Solar Impulse’s initiators, they are keen to use these values to promote renewable energies and the clean technologies needed to protect the environment.

 These last years, several eminent personalities have committed themselves to searching for concrete solutions to safeguard the future of our planet.
 Solar Impulse has invited some of them to join in the adventure.

-They have agreed to form a patronage committee as evidence of their support for the project.
+They have agreed to form a patronage committee as evidence of their support for the project, sharing our adventures, and communicating our message on the importance of clean technologies in the fight against climate change.

 The Angels are an integral part of the team, an inner circle of people intimately associated with the project.
 Permanent free access gives them the exclusive right to take part in each high point of the adventure.